Found Happiness in the Distance: Shiho Shimoyamada

 The swimmer Markus Thormeyer has already participated in the Olympic Games in Rio 2016.
 At the time, the Canadian swimming star carried his homosexuality around as a burden - it wasn't until last year that he outed himself in a public post.
 Thormeyer poignantly described his fears and worries with himself.
 In 2015, before Rio, he had a good year, he said.
 He swam super competitively, graduated high school and realized he had what it took to compete in the Olympics.
 "I was willing to put everything on the line - but something was holding me back.
 It was the secret I was keeping inside - that I was gay."
 He had kept his homosexuality quiet, he said, because he was afraid of not being accepted.
 But then, he said, he gathered his courage and talked about it.
 A weight lifted off Thormeyer, and in 2018 he won a medal at the Commonwealth Games.
 In Tokyo, he is now competing as an openly homosexual swimmer.

 Cheryl Reeve, like Allyson Felix and many other female athletes, is considered a true fighter away from the Olympics.
 Reeve is one of the few coaches in professional sports who is openly homosexual.
 A member of the U.S. women's basketball coaching staff, the 54-year-old announced her marriage to Carley Knox - the vice president of her club, the Minnesota Lynx - in 2017.
-Reeve's wife put the word out four years ago that the couple wanted to prove that the LGBTQ+ community could also succeed in sports.
+Reeve's wife put the word out four years ago that the couple wanted to prove that there are a lot of successful athletes that support LGBTQ.
 Reeve's resume is truly impressive proof of that.
 Reeve won four titles with her club in the US Women's Basketball League WNBA.